 The UN is committed to supporting all efforts to reduce terrorist groups' access to funding and financial services and it has called on Member States to prevent terrorists from benefiting directly or indirectly from ransom payments to secure the release of hostages.
-It has also confirmed that the asset freeze measure applies to the payment of ransoms to individuals, groups, undertakings and entities on the list of designated persons, including ISIL, ANF and all other individuals, groups, undertakings and entities associated with Al-Qaida, regardless of how or by whom the ransom is paid.
+It has also confirmed that asset freeze measures apply to the payment of ransoms to individuals, groups, undertakings and entities on its list of designated persons, including ISIL, ANF and all other individuals, groups, undertakings and entities associated with Al-Qaida, regardless of how or by whom the ransom is paid.